 Site pairs CLKRM0.5-CLKRM5 and CLKRM11-CLKRM13.5 serve as upstream-downstream pairs to detect changes in ecological conditions within each length of river bracketed by these pairs.
-Each of these site pairs exhibited similar mean total scores in 2018 (Table 5).
-Mean MM scores in 2018 were identical between CLKRM0.5 and CLKRM5.0, while MM scores between CLKRM11 and CLKRM13.5 differed by 1 MM point (Table 5), suggesting similar overall community conditions between sites within each pair.
+Each of these site pairs exhibited similar mean total scores in 2019 (Table 5).
+The mean MM score was slightly higher at CLKRM5.0 than at CLKRM0.5 (32 versus 28) in 2019, while mean the MM score at CLKRM11 was seven points higher than at CLKRM13.5 (Table 5), suggesting similar overall community conditions between sites within each pair.

 Total MM scores between 2013 and 2018 have consistently been higher than those measured in 2003 by Metro (Table 5; Cole 2004).
-MM scores at CLKRM5 have increased from 24 in 2003 to 31, 31, 29, and 29 across the 4 years in this study.
-MM scores at CLKMR11 have increased at from 28 in 2003 to 32, 35, 32, and 37 in this study.
-MM scores at CLKRM13.5 were very similar between 2003 (28) and 2013-14 (30 and 29), but the 2015 and 2018 scores of 35 and 38 are higher than the 2003 score.
+MM scores at CLKRM5 have increased from 24 in 2003 to an average of 30.2 since 2013.
+MM scores at CLKRM11 have increased at from 28 in 2003 to 35.2 since 2013.
+MM scores at CLKRM13.5 were very similar between 2003 (28) and 2013-14 (30 and 29), but the 2015-2019 scores of 35, 38, and 34 are higher than the 2003 score.
 As the 2003 data are from only one year and are single (rather than replicate) samples, their accuracy is less certain than that of the more recent data.
-Nevertheless, conditions are clearly at least as good as they were in 2004, and potentially slightly improved.
+Nevertheless, conditions are clearly at least as favorable as they were in 2004, and potentially slightly improved.

-With only a few exceptions, individual DEQ metrics were also generally similar from 2013 to 2018 at each site (Table 5; Figures 5 and 7).
-As in 2015 (but not 2013 or 2014), several metrics appeared to exhibit upstream-downstream trends in values, although these were not pronounced, and may not necessarily reflect real gradients in community conditions or composition.
-Fewer caddisfly taxa were sampled from CLKRM0.5 than in past years, resulting in the appearance of a longitudinal trend of decreasing caddisfly richness from upriver to downriver in 2018.
-Stonefly richness also exhibited a pattern of potentially fewer taxa (or lower relative abundance) from upriver to downriver in 2018 (Table 5 and Figure 7).
-Mean mayfly richness at CLKRM0.5 in 2018 (3.5 taxa) was nearly half what it was in 2015 (6 taxa) and almost 1/3 what it was in 2014 (9 taxa), suggesting potentially fewer mayflies in this section of the river in 2018.
-However, mayfly richness was also notably lower at CLKRM13.5 and CLKMRM20 in 2018 than in 2015, so this apparent decrease in the richness or relative abundance of mayflies in 2018 appears to have occurred throughout the lower river.
-Across all years, combined, none of these insect orders show decreasing richness with distance downriver, so these apparent trends are likely related primarily to inter-annual differences in the relative abundance of EPT taxa.
-In other words, most all of these EPT taxa likely occur throughout the lower river, only in varying abundance from year to year and likely across sites.
+With only a few exceptions, individual DEQ metrics were also generally similar from 2013 to 2019 at each site (Table 5; Figures 5 and 7).
+As in 2015 and 2018 (but not 2013 or 2014), several metrics appeared to exhibit upstream-downstream trends in values, although these were not pronounced, and may not necessarily reflect real gradients in community conditions or composition.
+Taxa richness of caddisflies in particular, but also of stoneflies and mayflies, appears to exhibit some longitudinal gradients (Figure 5).
+These upstream-downstream trends have become more evident in the last couple of years of sampling, and appear to reflect real gradients in community composition and/or relative abundance.
+Importantly, these apparent trends are likely related primarily to inter-annual differences in the relative abundance of EPT taxa: Most all of these EPT taxa likely occur throughout the lower river, only in varying abundance from year to year and across sites.
 Nevertheless, any notable and persistent changes in community structure that result in decreased EPT richness measures would be a cause for further investigation.

 Table 3.
-Supplemental metric set used to further assess the condition of macroinvertebrate communities in the Clackamas River, Oregon, fall 2018 (source: PGE 2004).
+Supplemental metric set used to further assess the condition of macroinvertebrate communities in the Clackamas River, Oregon, fall 2019 (source: PGE 2004).